U.S. ready to deal with any North Korean 'Christmas gift': Trump

 North Korea warned Washington earlier this month of a possible “Christmas gift” after its leader Kim Jong Un gave the United States until the end of the year to propose new concessions in talks over his country’s nuclear arsenal and reducing tensions between the two long-time adversaries.

-In issuing the warning on Dec.
-3, North Korea accused Washington of trying to drag out denuclearization talks ahead of the U.S. presidential election next year and said it was “entirely up to the U.S. what Christmas gift it will select to get.”
+In issuing the warning, North Korea accused Washington of trying to drag out denuclearization talks ahead of Trump’s re-election bid next year and said it was “entirely up to the U.S. what Christmas gift it will select to get.”

 U.S. military commanders have said that the North Korean response could involve the testing of a long-range missile, something North Korea has suspended, along with nuclear bomb tests, since 2017.